nicor88/aws-streaming-pipeline/README.md

 </pre>

 ## CI/CD
-At each push Travis is triggered.
+At each push to a remote branch Travis is triggered.
 It will take care of:
 * running the unit tests
 * preparing the zipped lambda function(containing all needed requirements)
-* update the stream stack with the update version of the lambdas
+* update the stream stack with the latest build code for the lambdas

+**NOTE**: it's possible to have a production stack, that is deployed only when merging a PR in the master branch

-## Improvements and Considerations
+## Considerations
 2 consumers for Kinesis stream were created.
 Write to S3 consumer receive the records and write them as JSON to S3.
 The file written by such consumer can be really small, the size can be even smaller when adding more shards.
 This is due to the fact that the lambda is invoked many time, with a limited amount of events.